 People should remember than there are mediums other than books out there, especially these days.
 You could read a textbook definition of something to me all day and I still wouldn’t understand it.
 However, show me one example and I’m off and running.

 Enjoy your books.
 Make them available and encourage your children and friends to read but don’t get pissed off with them if they don’t take to it.

 They’re not stupid.

-If you think they are or that they are somehow beneath you intellectually or otherwise for not being book readers then you need a serious word with yourself and maybe come to terms that your perceived “enlightenment” is really just overcompensation, snobbishness and bullying.
+If you think they are, or that they are somehow beneath you intellectually for not being book readers, then you need a serious word with yourself and maybe come to terms that your perceived “enlightenment” is really just overcompensation, snobbishness and bullying.